 A Unique Professional Development Opportunity for Teachers

-Regular activities include interaction with guest writers who are published authors, demonstrations of teaching best practices (by teacher participants), discussion of common texts, and time to focus on your own writing andwork with a writing group.Institute fellows will complete two or three pieces of self-sponsored writing (memoir, poetry, teaching statement, short story, digital story, This I Believe, etc.).
-One of the pieces should relate to the teaching profession.
+Regular activities include interaction with guest presenters who are published authors and educators, demonstrations of teaching best practices (by teacher participants), discussion of common texts, and time to focus on your own writing.
+All participants will have the opportunity to work with a writing group and enjoy writing excursions to lower downtown Denver and the Denver Botanical Gardens.

-As a member of this exciting and imaginative program, you can earn up to six University of Colorado graduate credits that can be applied toward a master's degree in English or Education with an advisor's approval.
+As a member of this exciting and imaginative program, you can earn up to six University of Colorado English Department Graduate Credits which can be applied toward a master's degree in English or Education with an advisor's approval.
 (The cost of credit is based on the CU Denver Graduate Tuition Schedule for the College of Liberal Arts and Sciences.)